Welcome to the

 Summer Term 2:

 Each term, the children will be given a new ‘Independent Homework Grid’.
-In Year 6, there will be set ‘hand in’ days at the bottom which is the minimum requirement.
+This term it is themed around our topic: 'Survival of the Fittest'.
+In Year 6, there will be set ‘hand-in’ days at the bottom which is the minimum requirement.
 Each task should be taken from a different row and column.
 The amount of time a child chooses to spend on a project is up to them.
 Please focus on the presentation!

 Each task should be taken from a different row and a different column.
 We give children plenty of time to complete one piece of homework, so we expect it to be done carefully and to be something they’re proud to share with the class.
 All children need to hand in their homework by the due date.
 If they don’t, they’ll need to use their own time at school to finish it.
 We’re happy to provide any resources they might need to help them get it done at home.